Generic local rings on a spectrum between Golod and Gorenstein: Introduction

 Let $R$ be a graded quotient of $Q$ of type $2$ with socle generators in degrees $s_1 \le s_2$.
 One says that $R$ is \emph{compressed} if the length of $R$ is as large as possible given $s_1$ and $s_2$.
-Fr\"oberg and Laksov~\cite{RFrDLk84} show that artinian $\k$-algebras of type $2$ can be parametrized in such a way that there is a nonempty Zariski open subset of the parameter space whose points correspond to compressed algebras.
+Artinian $\k$-algebras of type $2$ can be parametrized in such a way that there is a nonempty Zariski open subset of the parameter space whose points correspond to compressed algebras.
 In this sense, assuming that $\k$ is large, a generic quotient ring $R$ is compressed.
-This point is discussed in further detail in \secref{generic}; till then we focus on compressed rings, as that notion is a more operational than ``generic.''
+This point is discussed in further detail in \secref{generic}; till then we focus on compressed rings, as that notion is a more operational than~``generic.''

 Assume that $R$ is compressed and that its defining ideal is generated by forms of degree $2$ and higher.
 As $R$ has type $2$, this ideal has an irreducible decomposition $I_1 \cap I_2$, where $I_1$ and $I_2$ define artinian Gorenstein rings.
-Assume that also the rings $Q/I_1$ and $Q/I_2$ are compressed---per \cite{RFrDLk84} also generic artinian Gorenstein rings are compressed.
+Assume that also the rings $Q/I_1$ and $Q/I_2$ are compressed---also generic artinian Gorenstein rings are compressed.
 Our main result is \thmref{main}; via \rmkref{A} it describes the $\k$-algebra $\Tor[Q]{*}{R}{\k}$ as a trivial extension $\sfP\ltimes \sfV$ where $\sfP$ is a Poincar\'e duality algebra and $\sfV \ne 0$ a graded vector space.
 The ring $R$ is Golod if and only if $\sfP$ is \emph{trivial}, i.e.\ $\sfP = \k \oplus \Shift{\k}$.
 The key conclusions of the main theorem depend on the parity of $s_2$ and are summarized in \corref[Corollaries~]{mixed}--\corref[]{even}.
 They can be further condensed as: \subparagraph

 \subparagraph Our pursuit of the main theorem was spurred by data collected with the \emph{Macaulay2} implementation \cite{M2-LWCOVl} of the classification algorithm \cite{LWCOVl14a}.
 When the data first came in we were intrigued, because Avramov \cite{LLA12} had conjectured that this kind of nontrivial trivial extensions, i.e.\ $\Tor[Q]{*}{R}{\k} = \sfP\ltimes \sfV$ with nontrivial $\sfP$ and $\sfV\ne 0$, would not exist at all.
 Our attempts to prove this conjecture first led to the discovery of sporadic counterexamples~\cite{LWCOVl14}, and with Weyman \cite{CVW-19} we later developed a construction of rings with this kind of Tor-algebras and $\sfP$ of any size, but we still thought they were rare.
 This trajectory shows how our perspective on these rings changed with accrual of experimental data to eventually make a full $180^\circ$ turn.